SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 See nanjIyar‘s introduction.

 Eighth pAsuram.
 Some explain this as – In previous pAsuram, AzhwAr said that “those dhEvathAs starting with rudhra cannot praise emperumAn” and in this pAsuram, he says “even if brahmA who is the father of rudhra praised you, that will only cause you disgrace”. bhattar mercifully explains this as – Even brahmA was included in previous pAsuram.
-Here, AzhwAr is saying “instead of this brahmA who has ubhaya bhAvanA, if there is a brahmA who is fully situated in brahma bhAvanA alone, even his praising will lead to blemish for your highness”.
+Here, AzhwAr is saying “instead of this brahmA who has ubhaya bhAvanA, if there is a brahmA who is fully engaged with brahma bhAvanA alone, even his praising will lead to blemish for your highness”.

 mAsUNAch chudar udambAy malarAdhu kuviyAdhu